-In today’s world of competitive applications it can be easy to get lost in the piles of resumes and cover letters.
-That is why having a personal website – which often includes a short bio, overview of experience, contact information, and a portfolio – is an essential for today’s students.
+In today’s world of competitive applications, it can be easy to get lost in the piles of resumes and cover letters.
+That is why having a personal website can help you stand out.
+A strong personal website often includes a short bio, overview of experience, contact information, and a portfolio; each of which can be considered an essential for today’s students.

 And furthermore, because only 15% of millenials have a personal website, having one will be a surefire way to stand out.
 Here are 5 reasons why you should create a personal website:

 1. It’s a great way to showcase your accomplishments and creative works.

 If you are interested in graphic design, photography, art, or even writing, having a portfolio to showcase your work is essential.
 A personal website is a perfect place to publish your portfolio because it not only gives you more options for how you display your work, but it also makes it easier to access and share versus having a physical portfolio.
 And a personal website doesn’t have to be just for creatives; you can also showcase your accomplishments and any recognition you have received including mentions of you in the press, awards, certificates, skills, and notable experiences.
 Think of your personal website as place to showcase everything that makes you amazing.

 2. You can start to develop your personal brand.

 Since the initial development of the concept by author Tom Peters in Brand You 50, personal branding has become popular as a way of taking control of your career.
 For example, in an article by the Harvard Business Review, it was found that when your true talents are understood, it’s more likely that you’ll be doing relevant and interesting assignments at work.
 A personal brand shows you understand who you are, what you can contribute, and what makes you stand out as a candidate.
 Creating a personal website is the perfect place to start developing your personal brand, since it acts as a reflection of you and what makes you different.

 3. It makes it easier to get in contact with you.